Lisbon is for Lovers: The Perfect Romantic Getaway!

 Evening in Lisbon

-For a luxurious fine-dining meal: There are countless restaurants in Lisbon with high-rated gourmet food and wine, but for a romantic dinner, check out these places:
+There are countless restaurants in Lisbon with high-rated gourmet food and wine for which we’ve compiled a list of the top 20 “must taste” Portuguese foods for you to savor!
+But for a romantic dinner, check out these places (full description of romantic restaurants):

 Top-Rated Romantic Themed Hotels